aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

 ### Random Forest for regression - Regression Forest

-* Random forest builds multiple decision trees and merges them together to get a more accurate and stable prediction.
+* Random forest builds multiple decision trees and merges them to get a more accurate and stable prediction.
 * Regression Forests (or Random forest Regressors) are an ensemble (combination) of diﬀerent regression trees (decision trees for regression).
 Each leaf contains a distribution for the continuous output variable/s.